 - emotional shock after a traumatic event

-Chronic physical illness can contribute to a person feeling more anxious.
+Chronic physical illness could contribute to a person feeling more anxious.

-Although everyone will respond to health conditions differently, a person who has an ongoing medical issue may develop anxiety.
+Although everyone will respond to health conditions differently, a person with an ongoing medical issue

 Some common health conditions that may trigger anxiety include: